-Facet L, at 22 to 32 fl oz/acre, a new quinclorac product which now replaces Paramount at 5.3 to 8 oz or QuinStar quinclorac products, can be applied to bindweed in fallow prior to planting winter wheat or grain sorghum with no waiting restrictions.
-All other crops have a 10-month preplant interval.
-Quinclorac products can be used on a sorghum crop to control field bindweed during the growing season.
-In past K-State tests, fall applications of Paramount have been very effective as shown below (Tables 1 and 2).
+Facet L, at 22 to 32 fl oz/acre, a new quinclorac product that replaced Paramount at 5.3 to 8 oz, or QuinStar quinclorac products, can be applied to bindweed in fallow prior to planting winter wheat or grain sorghum with no waiting restrictions.
+All other crops have a 10-month pre-plant interval.
+Quinclorac products can be used post-emergence in sorghum to control field bindweed during the growing season.
+In past K-State tests, fall applications of Paramount, now replaced by Quinclorac (Facet L, QuinStar) have been very effective as shown below in the table.